wbowling/rustrop/README.md

 # rustrop

-A tool to discover rop gadgets, writting in rust using [capstone](http://www.capstone-engine.org/).
+A tool to discover rop gadgets, written in rust using [capstone](http://www.capstone-engine.org/).